isographlabs/isograph/docs-website/docs/quickstart.md

 - they can reference each other.
 In this quickstart, `Root.HomePage` will reference `Film.FilmSummary`.
 - they can return arbitrary values.
 In this quickstart, both fields will return React elements.
 A field that return a React elements is called a _client component field_.

-So, let's define our first field, `Root.HomePage`.
-Let's start by making sure that `yarn iso --watch` is running and then creating a file (e.g. `src/components/HomePage.tsx`) containing the following:
+So, let's define our first field, `Root.HomePage`, by making sure that `yarn iso --watch` is running and then creating a file (e.g. `src/components/HomePage.tsx`) containing the following:

 ```tsx
 import React from 'react';